alphagov/govuk-design-system/src/patterns/create-accounts/index.md

     classes: "app-tag"
   }) }}
   <p>Avoid making users do a cognitive test to use your service.
 If you do, you must also offer an alternative method.
 This is to comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible Authentication (Minimum)</a>.</p>
-  <p><a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition">WCAG lists some other security measures</a> you can implement to prevent misuse and automated abuse in your service.</p>
+  <p>See more about <a href="https://www.gov.uk/service-manual/technology/using-captchas">using CAPTCHAs and why they’re problematic</a> in the Service Manual. <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum#object-recognition">WCAG lists some other security measures</a> you can implement to prevent misuse and automated abuse in your service.</p>
 </div>

 ### Never use National Insurance numbers to verify a user’s identity